-More than 370 indicators of good practices with verifiable evidence were used.
-All of this was supplemented with interviews of the directors by the lead independent director in line with the recommendations of the

-Good Governance Code of Listed Companies and of Technical Guide 1/2019 on Nomination and Remuneration Committees published by the National Securities Market Commission.
+This evaluation used more than 380 best practices indicators, which were assessed using objective and verifiable evidence.
+All of this was supplemented with interviews of the directors by the vice-chair/lead independent director in line with the recommendations of the Good Governance Code of Listed Companies and of Technical Guide 1/2019 on Nomination and Remuneration Committees published by the CNMV.

 The process concluded with a Continuous Improvement Plan, with indicators that are evaluated for compliance the following financial year.

-The conclusions of the evaluation process reflect compliance with practically all of the indicators, with an alignment of more than 95% in the application of the latest international trends and in the development of the areas for improvement identified during prior financial years.
+The conclusions of the evaluation process reflect compliance with practically all of the indicators, with an alignment of more than 96% in the application of the latest international trends and in the development of the areas for improvement identified during prior financial years.

-The Continuous Improvement Plan 2020 deriving from the 2019 evaluation process focuses on advancing in the following areas, among others:
+The Continuous Improvement Plan 2021 deriving from the 2020 evaluation process focuses on advancing in the following areas, among others: